browserengineering/book/book/html.md

             self.add_tag("body")
 ```

-Here, `HEAD_TAGS` list the tags that you're supposed to put into the
+Here, `HEAD_TAGS` lists the tags that you're supposed to put into the
 `<head>` element:[^where-script]

 [^where-script]: The `<script>` tag can go in either the head or the